Tyrrrz/Tyrrrz/README.md

 My name's **Alexey** and I do open source for fun.
 The projects I have here are just things I've built at one point or another to make my life easier.
 Hopefully they can be useful to you as well 😉

-If you want to support my open source activities, consider [making a donation](https://tyrrrz.me/donate) 💛
+💛 If you want to support my open source activities, consider [making a donation](https://tyrrrz.me/donate)

+💬 If you want to chat, join my [Discord server](https://discord.gg/2SUWKFnHSm)

 <hr />